beechertrouble/pickyImg/README.md

 setup :
 -----------
 - requires: jQuery, [UAjammer](https://github.com/beechertrouble/UAjammer)
-	- * UAjammer necessary to determine veniew - unless you pass your own logic for venue -> data-src mapping or pass <code>whichSrc</code> as an arg.
+	- * UAjammer necessary to determine venue - unless you pass your own logic for venue -> data-src mapping -OR- pass <code>whichSrc</code> as an arg.
 	- see 'SRC Logic' below for more details.